Code-Institute-Submissions/BitWise-Front-End_2/README.md

 If the user is logged in they can delete a comment they have made using the top right button on the comment.

-This will not produce a pop-up confirmation as there is little risk assosiated with deletion of comments.
+This will not produce a pop-up confirmation as there is little risk associated with deletion of comments.

-The state of the comments are updated to remove the comment immediatly.
+The state of the comments are updated to remove the comment immediately.
 As is the profile state to update the comment count.

-On successfull or failed comment deletion a notification will be generated using the [notification feature](#notifications).
+On successful or failed comment deletion a notification will be generated using the [notification feature](#notifications).

 ---